-I love using really good chocolate in my recipes and for these muffins, Scharffen Berger dark chocolate chunks are my favorite to use.
+- I love using really good chocolate in my recipes.
+As I said, I love Trader Joe's Chocolate Chunks, but if you don't have that store using Scharffen Berger dark chocolate chunks are perfect for baking.
 They are also incredibly good to nibble on.

 - The baking cups I use are really amazing.
 I love how muffins and cupcakes bake in this liner, plus they don't stick to the liner like regular paper liners, they are easy to fill, and I love how they look.
 You can get yours here.